disdain13/PokeRoadie/README.md

  - <b>Ptc Auth</b><br/>Open <i>Configs\Settings.xml</i>.
 Change <b>AuthType</b> from "Google" to "Ptc".
 Replace value of <b>PtcUsername</b> and <b>PtcPassword</b> values with your login credentials from the PokemonGo site.
 Save the file, run PokeRoadie.exe<br/><br/>

 <h2>Global Destinations</h2>
 PokeRoadie will grind the world for you!
 Plan global destinations, the bot will simulate flight travel and driving.
-It will harvest (pokestops/pokemon) at each global destination for a configurable number of minutes, then travel to the next.
+It will harvest (pokestops/pokemon) at each <i>Global Destination</i> for a configurable number of minutes, then travel to the next.
 Global destinations can be setup in the <b>Configs\DestinationCoords.ini</b> file.
 Within this file, each line should contain the following information and format:<br/><br/>
 <b>latitude:longitude:altitude:name</b><br/><br/>
 For example, the following contents would lead you on a tour of Southern California:<br/><br/>
 34.0114062:-118.495009:18.82:California, Santa Monica Beach<br/>